 Common examples of great tools in this category include:

-Project management can be seen as a blanket term for how you handle various tasks that are essential to the growth of your freelance venture.
-There are many tools that make this a lot easier than it used to be.
+Project management is the process of managing the tasks essential to the growth of your freelance venture.
+Many tools make this a lot easier than it used to be.

-Once you break down the business into smaller tasks, it is important to create a proper schedule, keep track of active tasks, and meet deadlines and client deliverables.
-These seemingly easy tasks can become overwhelming without the use of the right tech tools for freelancers.
+Once you break down the business into smaller tasks, it is crucial to create a clear schedule, track active tasks, and meet deadlines and client deliverables.
+These seemingly easy tasks can become overwhelming without the right tech tools for freelancers.

 - Features to Look For

-With project management, you need to look for anything that simplifies complex tasks, such as customizable boards, deadline reminders, and collaborative spaces.
+In project management, look for tools that simplify complex tasks, such as customizable boards, deadline reminders, and collaborative spaces.

 - Examples

-Productivity tech tools for freelancers are an important part of how well the venture will ultimately do in terms of profit.
+Productivity tools for freelancers are essential to the venture’s profitability.
 These tools are designed to help you stay focused and make the best of every second that you have.

 - Importance